A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: Evaluations

 \subsection{Exploration Performance}

 To evaluate the performance of our system, exploration progress over time in the Maze without any drift is reported in Fig.~\ref{fig:no_drift}.
-Most notably, our method shows high exploration speed in the first 5 minutes that is on par with the purely performance oriented Active3D system.
+Local planning performance is reflected in the first 5 minutes of the graph.
+Most notably, our method shows high exploration speed that is on par with the purely performance oriented Active3D system.
 While Active3D optimizes paths globally with far look-ahead, our system prioritizes reliability and plans paths on a significantly shorter horizon and scale, typically in the range of few seconds and $\sim1\times$ sensing range.
 This observation suggests that our assumption, that local exploration performance is governed primarily by the information within a minimal spatial neighborhood and temporal look-ahead, holds in the Maze scenario.

 Second, the importance of the global planner becomes apparent around 5 minutes, when large parts of the maze are already explored.
 Here again, the concept of partial information, i.e. the idea that any frontier could lead to arbitrary, potentially large further gains, and the capabilities of GLocal to quickly identify and plan a path to the closest frontier gives it an edge over the gain-based global planners of Active3D and GBPlanner.
 Both Active3D and GBPlanner select global goals based on a trade-off between view-based gain and cost, which can favor further away goals leading to potentially sub-optimal trajectories.
 This effect is more pronounced for GBPlanner, whose performance suffers earlier from global planning and is further reduced as more of the map gets explored.
 This is likely due to the fact that GBPlanner approximates the path length by the Euclidean distance between the robot and the goal to save compute, potentially degrading the quality of goal selection when this assumption is violated.